 All in all, speeding was the number one cause of fatal roads accidents in 2016 followed by loss of control and dangerous driving.
 Here are some tips to help motorists drive better and keep everyone safe.

 Obey Traffic Rules & Regulations and Drive Defensively

-Nigeria is the most populous country on the African continent with a high percentage of its population driving.
+Nigeria is the most populous country on the African continent with more than 60% below 24 years.
+Of this figure, 2.6 million are enrolled or earned spots at Nigerian universities.
+This is also the potential number of students that are likely to seek a driver’s permit.
+As of 2012, new applicants for a driver’s license must be at least 18 and must enrol at an accrediting driving school.
+This is welcome news for in the old system, anyone could get hold of a driver’s license without even leaving home.
+This also implies that there are drivers on the road who have no clue of traffic rules and regulations.
 Hence, it is essential that as a young driver, you follow traffic laws and never assume that all road users know the rules.
-It is important to stay within the speed limits and avoid tricky maneuvers such as harsh braking, overtaking without a clean scan of the area or failure to use turn signals.
+It is important to stay within the speed limits and avoid tricky manoeuvres such as harsh braking, overtaking without a clean scan of the area or failure to use turn signals.

 Take Road Conditions Seriously

 It’s common Knowledge that the roads in Nigeria are not the best.
 They are poorly maintained and degrade easily with just a few heavy downpours.
 Potholes are rampant and they can be a bit jarring for a new driver to experience.
 Don’t drive too fast in areas with bad roads and be safe when trying to avoid potholes.